42Bastian/rmac/docs/rmac.rst

    in the range -128...127.
 However, **ADD** and **SUB** are never translated to their quick forms; **ADDQ** and **SUBQ** must be explicit.

+ * All optimisations are controllable using the **.opt** directive.
+Refer to its description in section `Directives`_.

+ * All optimisations are turned off for any source line that has an exclamation mark (*!*) on their first column.

  * In GPU/DSP code sections, you can use JUMP (Rx) in place of JUMP T, (Rx) and JR (Rx) in place of JR T,(Rx).